Zgpp/PhysicalComputing/final/readme.md

 ##Initial Testing: Getting the Solenoid to Open and Close

 Once I got the first solenoid working properly, the next thing was to try and combine an LED into the system.
-Afterwards, I combined all three solenoids together with three LEDs.
+Afterwards, I was able to produce the code and circuits for one complete system I could then replicate it another two times.
 I noticed the LED works via the 5v power supply from the Arduino, not the 12v external power supply.

 ![001-testing-solenoid](https://cloud.githubusercontent.com/assets/21225598/25321865/ea4ce976-287f-11e7-827a-667f5e01b3f8.jpg)
 <img width="480" alt="solenoid-test" src="https://cloud.githubusercontent.com/assets/21225598/25322361/4cc71596-2884-11e7-8a91-1ad219b5b406.png">